 This study provides a candid, systematic, and critical review of recent evidence on this complex subject.
 Based on a review of the literature and some new empirical evidence, it finds that (1) in spite of an apparently strong theoretical presumption, it is difficult to detect a strong and robust causal relationship between financial integration and economic growth; (2) contrary to theoretical predictions, financial integration appears to be associated with increases in consumption volatility (both in absolute terms and relative to income volatility) in many developing countries; and (3) there appear to be threshold effects in both of these relationships, which may be related to absorptive capacity.
 Some recent evidence suggests that sound macroeconomic frameworks and, in particular, good governance are both quantitatively and qualitatively important in affecting developing countries’ experiences with financial globalization.

 The global scope of the changes in the international financial and monetary systems ensured that no nation-state could protect itself from their effects.
-The quarter-century from 1970 to 1995 included the most extensive legislative overhaul of financial services policy since the Great Depression, if not the greatest set of changes ever.
-This book examines how such states - Canada, France, Germany, the United Kingdom, the United States - adapted by reforming their financial services policies.
-By adaptation, the book refers to their ability to devise policy strategies that create an open and democratic policy process, that protect consumers of financial services and that give governments some continuing control over domestic financial services markets.
+The quarter-century, 1970-95, included the most extensive legislative overhaul of financial services policy since the Great Depression, if not the greatest set of changes ever.
+This book examines how five such states - Canada, France, Germany, UK, USA - adapted by reforming their financial services policies.

 Over the past two decades, the percentage of the world’s population living on less than a dollar a day has been cut in half.
 How much of that improvement is because of—or in spite of—globalization?
 While anti-globalization activists mount loud critiques and the media report breathlessly on globalization’s perils and promises, economists have largely remained silent, in part because of an entrenched institutional divide between those who study poverty and those who study trade and finance.
 Globalization and Poverty bridges that gap, bringing together experts on both international trade and poverty to provide a detailed view of the effects of globalization on the poor in developing nations, answering such questions as: Do lower import tariffs improve the lives of the poor?
 Has increased financial integration led to more or less poverty?
 How have the poor fared during various currency crises?
 Does food aid hurt or help the poor?
 Poverty, the contributors show here, has been used as a popular and convenient catchphrase by parties on both sides of the globalization debate to further their respective arguments.
 Globalization and Poverty provides the more nuanced understanding necessary to move that debate beyond the slogans.